nus-cs2103-AY2122S1/ip/docs/README.md

 ### Saving tasks

 You can input a save command into the application to save your list for future use!
+If saved data is found, your previous session will be loaded into the application automatically.

 ### Other task related utilities:
 The application also comes with the following list of helpful functions to aid you in managing your tasks: